Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Introduction

 \section{Introduction}

-Our knowledge of galaxy structures evolves with the development of instruments used in galaxy observations.
-The preliminary understanding of external galaxies, like the morphology and colour, directly comes from photometric images of galaxies.
-Galaxies are classified into different Hubble types based on the presence of disk, bulge, and/or bar structures \citep{Hubble1926}.
-Since the 1970s, numerous single-band surveys from ultraviolet to far-infrared have been carried out, which generally tell us that typical elliptical galaxies (and bulges in spiral galaxies) tend to be red, gas poor, and have no ongoing star formations, whereas the disks of spiral galaxies are usually blue, gas rich, and have distinct star formation regions \citep{Kennicutt1998}.\\
+Our knowledge of galaxy structures evolves with the development of the instruments that are used in galaxy observations.
+The preliminary understanding of external galaxies, such as the morphology and colour, directly comes from photometric images of galaxies.
+Galaxies are classified into different Hubble types based on the presence of a disk, a bulge, and/or bar structures \citep{Hubble1926}.
+Since the 1970s, numerous single-band surveys from the ultraviolet to the far-infrared have been carried out.
+They generally tell us that typical elliptical galaxies (and bulges in spiral galaxies) tend to be red, gas poor, and have no ongoing star formations, whereas the disks of spiral galaxies are usually blue, gas rich, and have distinct star formation regions \citep{Kennicutt1998}.\\

-Since the late 1990s, large galaxy surveys such as the Sloan Digital Sky Survey (SDSS, \citealp{York2000}) provided multi-band images for millions of nearby galaxies.
-New methods like the spectral energy distribution fitting (SED fitting, e.g., \citealp{Bolzonella2000,Walcher2011}) are used to derive the stellar age across the image plane for each galaxy.
-Low-mass galaxies are found to be typically young, while massive galaxies are usually old (e.g., \citealp{Kauffmann2003,Gallazzi2005}).
-Most spiral galaxies have obvious negative age gradients (e.g., \citealp{Bell2000,MacArthur2004}), which indicates that the stellar populations of the bulge are older than the disk, while the age gradients in elliptical galaxies are usually mild or even negligible (e.g., \citealp{Trager2000,Mehlert2003}).
-It has also been found that galaxies with higher stellar velocity dispersion tend to be older (e.g., \citealp{Thomas2005,Bernardi2006}).\\
+Since the late 1990s, large galaxy surveys such as the Sloan Digital Sky Survey (SDSS; \citealp{York2000}) provided multi-band images for millions of nearby galaxies.
+New methods such as the spectral energy distribution fitting (SED fitting; e.g. \citealp{Bolzonella2000,Walcher2011}) are used to derive the stellar age across the image plane for each galaxy.
+Low-mass galaxies are found to be typically young, while massive galaxies are usually old (e.g. \citealp{Kauffmann2003,Gallazzi2005}).
+Most spiral galaxies have clear negative age gradients (e.g. \citealp{Bell2000,MacArthur2004}), which indicates that the stellar populations of the bulge are older than those in the disk, while the age gradients in elliptical galaxies are usually mild or even negligible (e.g. \citealp{Trager2000,Mehlert2003}).
+It has also been found that galaxies with higher stellar velocity dispersion tend to be older (e.g. \citealp{Thomas2005,Bernardi2006}).\\